 Is brooding and given to worry

 There is no known cause of depressive personality disorder.
 However, genetics and one’s environment may play very significant roles.
-For instance, if someone has a family history of mental illness, especially with personality disorders, then they may have a higher risk for developing depressive personality disorder.
+For instance, if someone has a family history of mental illness, especially with personality disorders, then they may have a higher risk for developing this disorder.
 This is likely due to them also having a higher chance of being genetically predisposed to developing mental illness.

 Talk therapy may be very advantageous for someone suffering from this condition.
 Typically, cognitive behavioral therapy (CBT) is used to treat people suffering from symptoms of depression.
 CBT may be able to help the person suffering with depressive personality disorder by revealing why it is that they think and behave the way they do.
 This can allow them to improve their cognition by practicing more effective thought patterns.

 Besides CBT, antidepressants may also be beneficial for someone suffering from this illness.
 However, merely taking medication alone without any form of talk therapy may not be as effective for long term improvement.
 Nevertheless, this is something that you should first discuss with your doctor.